JustVal-su/PositivAI/README.md

 ## Too bad but... is PositivAI worth it?
 Yes...
 No, absolutely no. But you can take a look ;) or not if you don't, you're also right!

-## I made this "chatbot" in about, uh, one month I think (the date of the first commit)
+## I made this "chatbot" in about, uh, one month I think (except minor changes for a better accessibility)
 But I'm lazy and the major part of the project was made in one week.

 ## I wanted to add a copy button